 At the heart of the Podlasie region of north eastern Poland, a small yet firmly established Sunni Muslim community has been settled for over 300 years.
 These are the Polish Tatars, also known as Lipka Tatars, an ethnic minority of fewer than 3000 people.

-Their ancestors were nobility warriors from Khanate of Golden Horde seeking political refugee.
+Their ancestors were nobility warriors from Khanate of Golden Horde seeking political refugee, and prisoners of war deciding not to return home.
 Attracted by religious tolerance and promises of land estates they put down roots in Grand Duchy of Lithuania in late 14th century.
-Historical records vary on actual community numbers but some estimate that by the middle of the 16th century as many as 20,000 Tatars practiced their religion in more than 100 mosques spread through the Polish-Lithuanian Commonweath: a territory now divided between Belarus, Lithuania, Poland and Ukraine.
+Historical records vary on actual community numbers but some estimate that by the middle of the 16th century at least 5,000 Tatars practiced their religion in 25 mosques spread through the Polish-Lithuanian Commonweath: a territory now divided between Belarus, Lithuania, Poland and Ukraine.
 The first Tatar settlements in Podlasie were established in 1679, and to this day the majority of Polish Tatars live in this region.

 While there was a slow assimilation over the centuries, Lipka Tatars kept their distinctive identity.
 Although the ability to speak their original Kipchak language disappeared sometime during the 17th century, the tightly knit community was galvanized through religion, passionate Polish patriotism, a strong emphasis on endogamy, and preserving the names and cuisine of their culture.